 The City of Eugene's Mitigation Banking Program Bank functions to serve two major goals:

 - Provide mitigation credits for sale to private and public entities for development impacts located within the Bank’s service area.

 - Restore and enhance an interconnected system of local wetland habitats to a high ecological standard.

-The Coyote Prairie North Wetland Mitigation Bank has significantly advanced the science of wetland restoration by implementing the latest restoration and enhancement techniques and carefully monitoring its projects.
-Our restoration staff has undertaken projects that set a very high standard by establishing rare species, achieving high species diversity, and putting a long-term stewardship plan in place.
+Both mitigation projects sponsored by the City of Eugene have significantly advanced the science of wetland restoration by implementing the latest restoration and enhancement techniques and carefully monitoring project performance.
+Our restoration staff has undertaken projects that set a very high standard by establishing rare species, achieving high species diversity, and putting long-term stewardship plans in place.
 This effort has resulted in some of the highest-quality wetland restoration projects in the Pacific Northwest.
 Our restoration techniques have created mitigation bank sites that have won numerous awards and are generally recognized as the “gold standard” of wetland restoration in Oregon.

 The City of Eugene’s wetland mitigation sites provide significant benefits to the community including:

 - Enhanced air and water quality treatment for non-point source pollution.